Apollo769/AIM-Android-App/README.md

 ## Architecture

-&emsp; The application follows the Model-View-ViewModel (MVVM) architectural pattern and utilizes a repository layer to separate business logic, user interface components, and database operations.
+The application follows the Model-View-ViewModel (MVVM) architectural pattern and utilizes a repository layer to separate business logic, user interface components, and database operations.
 This structure improves maintainability, scalability, and separation of concerns.

 ## Algorithms & Data Structures

-&emsp; The application utilizes ArrayLists as its primary data structure for inventory management.
+The application utilizes ArrayLists as its primary data structure for inventory management.
 Search, sorting, and filtering functionality were implemented to improve inventory organization and usability.
 RecyclerView performance was enhanced through DiffUtil to update only modified rows instead of refreshing the entire inventory list.

 ## Database & Authentication

-&emsp; Firebase Authentication is used to securely manage user accounts and sign-in functionality.
+Firebase Authentication is used to securely manage user accounts and sign-in functionality.
 Inventory data is stored within Firebase Firestore and isolated by authenticated user accounts through Firestore security rules to ensure users can only access their own inventory records.

 ## Installation